ohmu/node-posix/README.md

 `'nofile'` (RLIMIT_NOFILE) Specifies a value one greater than the maximum file descriptor number that can be opened by this process.

+`'nproc'` (RLIMIT_NPROC) The maximum number of processes (or, more precisely on Linux, threads) that can be created by this process. *(Note: Only Linux, OS X, and BSDs support the 'nproc' resource limit.
+An error will be raised on unsupported platforms.)*

 `'stack'` (RLIMIT_STACK) The maximum size of the process stack, in bytes.
 Upon reaching this limit, a SIGSEGV signal is generated.